Associate Professor Yeoh Seng Guan

 Current and ongoing research projects include the following:-

 “Transformative learning towards a just and ecologically sustainable ASEAN community”.
 This multi-country and multi-disciplinary project aims at creating a broad based platform for the sharing of innovative pedagogies in civic engagement by educators, activists, and local community groups based in Southeast Asia and beyond.
+The launching event was held in Surakarta (Solo) in Indonesia in August 2019.
 Funded by Chulalongkorn University, Thailand and the Japan Foundation.

 “Anthropology of waste: Plastic garbage and the Balinese imagination”.
 This project looks at the various strategies deployed by local civil society and village-based groups in addressing the phenomena of plastic waste pollution in Bali.